ravenrebels/ravencoin_by_example/README.md

 # ravencoin_by_example
-Examples of how you can use Ravencoin blockchain with modern web technology
+Learn how to develop stuff with Ravencoin (RVN) and modern web technology